WYDE-FM: Catholic Radio and Country

 In 2000, the station was sold and became an affiliate of EWTN’s Catholic radio network.
-The station’s call letters were changed to WQOP-FM (Queen of Peace, referring to the Virgin Mary).
+The station's call letters were changed to WQOP-FM (Queen of Peace, referring to the Virgin Mary).
 EWTN is based in Irondale, Alabama, outside Birmingham.

 In 2004, Crawford Broadcasting Company bought the station in order to establish an FM simulcast partner of what was then WDJC 850 AM.
 After the acquisition, the call letters of the AM and FM stations were changed to WXJC and WXJC-FM.
 The stations offered a combination of Southern gospel music and nationally syndicated Christian talk and teaching programs.

 In May 2006, WXJC-FM changed its call letters to WPHC.
 It flipped to a country music format.
 With other country stations such as WDXB and WZZK-FM already established in Birmingham and Tuscaloosa’s WTXT and WFFN serving its primary broadcast area, WPHC failed to attract significant listenership.
 The country sounds only lasted five months.

 Christian talk

 In October of the same year, WPHC returned to a format of Christian talk and teaching.
 WPHC changed its call letters back to WXJC-FM on July 9, 2007.

 On November 5, 2018, 92.5 FM switched its call sign to WYDE-FM.
 The previous WXJC-FM call letters were assigned to co-owned 101.1 FM in Cullman.
 That station, along with WXJC 850 AM, simulcast all Christian talk and teaching programs, while WYDE-FM 92.5 and WYDE 1260 AM simulcast a different format of conservative talk and Christian talk.

+On March 1, 2026, WYDE-FM ceased operations.